ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

-Now that you chose the more straightforward options, the hardest option for developers everywhere is still required: naming your app.
+The hardest option for developers everywhere is still required: naming your app.
 Follow the example and type `webapplication`, then press enter.

 ```bash
 ?
 Enter a name for your application> webapplication
 ```

-Later, you can add as many services, like datastores or compute functions, as needed or desired through the web console.
+Later, you can add as many services, like data stores or compute functions, as needed or wanted through the web console.
 However, type 'n' for no when asked if you want to add services now.

 ```
 Using the resource group Default (default) of your account